rage/programming-23/data/part-8/2-classes-and-objects.md

 </sample-output>

-The `date` class definitions contains declarations of the `year`, `month` and `day` variables.
-When a new `date` object d created based on the class, these variables are assigned values.
+The `date` class definition contains declarations of the `year`, `month` and `day` variables.
+When a new `date` object is created based on the class, these variables are assigned values.
 Each object has its own unique values assigned to these variables.

 ## Functions which work with objects